paintings

 something to share

-I saw this beautiful cumulus over Roker beach a favourite place for ice cream
+I saw this beautiful cumulus over Roker beach, a favourite place for ice cream

 white plane trails cut through all clouds